Gunybi Ganambarr

-Gunybi Ganambarr (born 15 April 1973) is an Aboriginal artist from Yirrkala, in the North-eastern Arnhem Land of the Northern Territory.
+Gunybi Ganambarr (1973) is an Aboriginal artist from Yirrkala, in the North-eastern Arnhem Land of the Northern Territory.
 He currently resides in Gängän where he continues to create his art.
 Ganambarr is considered the founder of the "Found" movement in northeast Arnhem Land, in which artists use recycled materials, onto which are etched sacred designs more commonly painted on eucalyptus bark.

+Early life

+Gunybi Ganambarr was born on 15 April 1973.

+Ganambarr's homeland being Yangunbi, an area on the Western shore of Melville Bay, close to where the Giddy River meets the Arafura Sea.
+He is part of the Ngaymil Clan of the Dhuwa Moiety.
+Dhuwa being one of the two moieties that make up the Yolngu world, where everything, including people, creatures, and vegetation, are either one or the other.